CPStagg/trupysvmlight/README.md

 A Python binding to the [SVM-Light](http://svmlight.joachims.org/) support vector machine library by Thorsten Joachims.

-Translation to Python by Ceri Stagg and by David Campbell.
+Translation to Python by Ceri Stagg and by David Campbell, Hacker School project, NYC, summer 2012.
 Original PySVMLight by Bill Cauchois.

 Installation